paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
- - questions:
+ - memory
-   - Should I read up on caching and try to better understand that??
-   - or work on convolution and getting finer-grained data from core?
-   - or something else for this week?
+   - count L1 instructions to get an idea of data volume through L1
+   - read what every programmer should know about memory
+   - Load/store ratio: "DATA" performance group

+ - look into approaches of others
+   - what are people using these counters for?
+   - Is anyone doing things like this?

  - make convolution into a case study
+   - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
+   - must be something with CPU, because memory is not the bottleneck.
+   - "entire_program" region doesn't work: remove everything but region and then rebuild from there
+   - look at ports! - is there a counter for total number of uops dispatched
+     - uops_issued_any
+   - PORT_USAGE: split into 2 groups
    - identify types of instructions, identify parts of ports that are being used?
-   - PORT_USAGE: split into 2 groups
    - identify how many instructions are getting piped from the front end to the back end?
    - look into metric for number of instructions decoded?
    - Visualize usage
    - aggregate results by region??
 Are nested regions allowed?
-   - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
-   - must be something with CPU, because memory is not the bottleneck.

  - CLI which benchmarks and process JSON into svg
+   - main part of program dumps info, second part reads and evaluates and creates svg
    - generate svg
-   - main part of program dumps info, second part reads and evaluates and creates svg
-      - use json?
    - libcairo is an option for graphics

 ## Long-term: